 The Royal Newcastle Aero Club offers Emergency Manoeuvre Training as a separate stand-alone course and is of great value to any pilot (GA, RA or glider).
 The course is mandatory before commencing formal aerobatics training.
 The course is aimed to prevent the same old accidents happening time after time and is very practical.
 In accordance with the aerobatic syllabus, the Royal Newcastle Aero Club can tailor the course to suit each pilot’s individual requirements.

-All emergency manoeuvre training is carried out in out Pitts S-2A, but is designed to be completely transferable to other aircraft types.
+All emergency manoeuvre training is carried out in a Decathlon, but is designed to be completely transferable to other aircraft types.
 EMT is a course in defensive flying training and is far more than just spin training.

 In brief, the course covers the following practical situations and issues:

 - Aircraft mishandling and inadvertent loss or partial loss of control

 - understanding stalling, dynamic stalling, and mishandling at or near the stall by examining common scenarios which follow taking the aerofoil beyond the critical angle of attack at any airspeed and in any attitude

 - Rolling “G” awareness (most common cause of airframe overstress and failure)